 4. Mail your backpack instead

-The chances that your backpack will be damaged irreversibly are quite minimal although things do go south at times.
+The chances that your backpack will be damaged irreversibly are quite minimal although shit does happen.
 To be on the safe side, it is advisable to mail your backpack instead.
 This way you can travel worry-free.
 It is particularly convenient for disallowed gear such as trekking poles.
 On top of that, your backpack will be much safer considering the level of packaging expertise synonymous with mailing services.
-You can rest easy knowing that your backpack will be safe hands, sealed and encased in impenetrable heavy-duty plastic bags.
+You can rest easy knowing that your backpack will be in safe hands, sealed and encased in impenetrable heavy-duty plastic bags.

 5. Confirm airline regulations on weight